The Union MMU

 The Union MMU is the students' union of Manchester Metropolitan University, an institution of higher education and research in North West England.
 Named MMUnion until August 2014; Manchester Metropolitan Students' Union (MMSU) until July 2005; and Manchester Polytechnic Students' Union (MPSU) before the institution gained its university status in 1992.

-The union has one building on the All Saints campus in Manchester after the Crewe campus closed its doors in Cheshire in 2019.
+The union has one building on the All Saints campus in Manchester, after the Crewe campus closed its doors in Cheshire in 2019.
 The union is affiliated to the National Union of Students (NUS).

-The union has an independent advice centre available for all students at the University as well as an activities centre for the sports clubs and societies at MMU.
+The union has an independent advice centre available for all students at the university, as well as an activities centre for the sports clubs and societies at MMU.

 Governance

-The Union is controlled by the Union Officers Group formed of 5 current students and graduates of the university, elected by the students to control the Union on their behalf.
+The Union is controlled by the Union Officers Group formed of five current students and graduates of the university, elected by the students to control the union on their behalf.

 Structure pre 2008 Governance Review

-Prior to the 2008 review of the Union's governance structures, there were 17 Executive Officers each with their own areas of responsibility in addition to acting in the interests of the Union as a whole.
+Prior to the 2008 review of the union's governance structures, there were 17 executive officers each with their own areas of responsibility in addition to acting in the interests of the union as a whole.

 Seven of the officers were sabbaticals.
 Two sabbaticals based in MMU Cheshire and the other five in Manchester.
-The ten remaining officers were based across both campuses, were non-sabbaticals and studied during their term in office receiving no payment.
+The 10 remaining officers were based across both campuses, were non-sabbaticals and studied during their term in office receiving no payment.

-The Union's sovereign body was Student Council, to which all committees, representatives and officers, either directly or indirectly, were answerable.
-The Student Council, chaired by an independent non-executive student, was composed of the Executive Committee and students elected from each faculty of the university.
-The Chair and Vice-Chair of the Athletic Unions, and one representative of each Societies Union were ex officio members of the council.
+The union's sovereign body was Student Council, to which all committees, representatives and officers, either directly or indirectly, were answerable.
+The Student Council, chaired by an independent non-executive student, was composed of the executive committee and students elected from each faculty of the university.
+The chair and vice-chair of the Athletic Unions, and one representative of each Societies Union were ex officio members of the council.

 Structure from 2009

-Board of Trustees
+Board of trustees

-From the start of 2009, the highest level of governance has been the Board of Trustees, composed of the sabbatical officers and up to 4 external trustees, and 1 co-opted trustee.; The Trustee Board has the ability to call binding referendums on issues and motions as it sees fit, referendums may also be called by students directly by secure petition.
+From the start of 2009, the highest level of governance has been the Board of Trustees, composed of the sabbatical officers and up to four external trustees, and one co-opted trustee.; The Trustee Board has the ability to call binding referendums on issues and motions as it sees fit; referendums may also be called by students directly by secure petition.

 Union Officers Group

 Policy decisions are made by the Union Officers Group, which meets weekly.

-The Union Officers Group as of the academic year 2020/21 is structured as;